 Table 8 contains the results from the regression analysis of the audit committee expertise.
 Here, in addition to estimating the Tobit model taking the proportion of expert audit committee members (AUDEXP) as a dependent variable, we estimated the Poisson model and the Logit model, which have the total number of expert auditors (NUMEXP) and the dummy variable for companies that hire one or more expert auditors (EXPAPP) in the left-hand side of their estimation equation, respectively.
 As shown in the table, the proportion of outsider directors on the board has a positive and significant impact not only on the independence but also on the expertise of the audit committee.
 For instance, the coefficient of the proportion of outsider directors (BOACOM) has a value of 0.69 with statistical significance at the 5% level in Model [1].
 The business group affiliation dummy variable (GROFIR) is estimated with a positive sign at a significance level not less than BOACOM, suggesting that experts are more actively appointed by business groups than independent enterprises in order to conduct a high-quality audit for affiliated companies.
 The estimate of GROFIR in Model [1] indicates that the proportion of outsider audit committee members in group companies is 46.8% higher than that of independent firms on average.
 The dummy variable for firms with foreign investment (FORFIR) is estimated to be significant and positive in Model [2].
 This result is affirmed to have a certain positive effect on the appointment of expert auditors from the presence of foreign investors as well.
-The positive and significant estimate of shareholding by the federal government (FEDGOV), in contrast with the insignificant estimate of shareholding by the regional and local governments (REGGOV), strongly suggests a more active role of significance level even though the coefficient is positive, in line with our predictions.
-Shareholding by the governments (FEDGOV and REGGOV) does not have significant estimates either on the federal or the regional level.
+The positive and significant estimate of shareholding by the federal government (FEDGOV), in contrast with the insignificant estimate of shareholding by the regional and local governments (REGGOV), strongly suggests a more active role of

-The number of observations used for the estimations reported in Tables 7 to 10 is far less than 690, which is the total number of officers who gave detailed information about the audit system of their companies.
+&lt;sup>38 The number of observations used for the estimations reported in Tables 7 to 10 is far less than 690, which is the total number of officers who gave detailed information about the audit system of their companies.
 This is simply due to the lack of data on some surveyed firms.
 Nevertheless, in terms of basic attributes, including ownership structure, there is no statistically significant difference between firms that were dropped from the observations and those that were included in the estimations.
 Therefore, our estimation results are considered to be only modestly biased, if at all, by the partial omission of samples.

-The Tobit model, reported in Tables 7 and 8, is the estimation result of the log likelihood function, whose dependent variable has the lower limit (0) and the upper limit (1) as the threshold.
+&lt;sup>39 The Tobit model, reported in Tables 7 and 8, is the estimation result of the log likelihood function, whose dependent variable has the lower limit (0) and the upper limit (1) as the threshold.